plops/cl-py-generator/example/103_co2_sensor/README.md

 ## Wifi

 https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/network/esp_wifi.html
-- i want station mode to connect to an access point
+- i want station mode to connect to an access point with wpa2
-- my phone tether seems to be wpa3-personal. i think only esp32s2 supports that, not the esp32 that i have
+- repo with example code https://github.com/espressif/esp-idf/tree/51772f4fb5c/examples/wifi

+- nice: there is a fine timing measurement, that can locate devices. but the access point has to support ftm responder mode
+  - the example gives an avg raw RTT of 49.218ns. but it doesn't say anything about the measurement error.